-- 4.1 Two-week Schedule.
+4.1 Two-week Schedule.
 Each week, the contractor shall submit to the engineer a schedule that outlines the planned project activities for the following two-week period.
-The two-week schedule shall detail all work and traffic control events planned for that period and any Hold Points specified by the engineer. - 4.2 Weekly Meeting.
+The two-week schedule shall detail all work and traffic control events planned for that period and any Hold Points specified by the engineer.

+4.2 Weekly Meeting.
 When work is active, the contractor shall hold a weekly project meeting with the engineer to review the planned activities for the following week and to resolve any outstanding issues.
 Attendees shall include the engineer, the contractor superintendent or project manager and any foreman leading major activities.
 This meeting may be waived when, in the opinion of the engineer, a meeting is not necessary.
-Attendees may join the meeting in person, by phone or video conference. - 4.3 Pre-Activity Meeting.
+Attendees may join the meeting in person, by phone or video conference.

+4.3 Pre-Activity Meeting.
 A pre-activity meeting is required in advance of the start of each new activity, except when waived by the engineer.
 The purpose of this meeting is to review construction details of the new activity.
-Discussion topics should include: safety precautions, QC testing, traffic impacts, and any required Hold Points. - 4.4 Hold Points.
+At a minimum, the discussion topics shall include: safety precautions, QC testing, traffic impacts, and any required Hold Points.
+Attendees shall include the engineer, the contractor superintendent and the foreman who will be leading the new activity.
+Pre-activity meetings may be held in conjunction with the weekly project meeting.

+4.4 Hold Points.
 Hold Points are events that require approval by the engineer prior to continuation of work.
-Hold Points occur at definable stages of work when, in the opinion of the engineer, a review of the preceding work is necessary before continuation to the next stage. - 4.4.1 A list of typical Hold Point events is available on the MoDOT website.
+Hold Points occur at definable stages of work when, in the opinion of the engineer, a review of the preceding work is necessary before continuation to the next stage.

+4.4.1 A list of typical Hold Point events is available on the MoDOT website.
 Use of the Hold Point process will only be required for the project-specific list of Hold Points, if any, that the engineer submits to the contractor in advance of the work.
-The engineer may make changes to the Hold Point list at any time. - 4.4.2 Prior to all Hold Point inspections, the contractor shall verify the work has been completed in accordance with the contract and specifications.
+The engineer may make changes to the Hold Point list at any time.

+4.4.2 Prior to all Hold Point inspections, the contractor shall verify the work has been completed in accordance with the contract and specifications.
 If the engineer identifies any corrective actions needed during a Hold Point inspection, the corrections shall be completed prior to continuing work.
 The engineer may require a new Hold Point to be scheduled if the corrections require a follow-up inspection.
 Re-scheduling of Hold Points require a minimum 24-hour advance notification from the contractor unless otherwise allowed by the engineer.

-- 5.0 Quality Assurance Testing and Inspection.
+5.0 Quality Assurance Testing and Inspection.
 MoDOT will perform quality assurance testing and inspection of the work, except as specified herein.
 The contractor shall utilize the inspection checklists provided in the ITP as a guide to minimize findings by MoDOT inspection staff.
-Submittal of completed checklists is not required, except as specified in 5.1. - 5.1 Inspection and testing required in the production of concrete for the project shall be the responsibility of the contractor.
-Submittal of the 501 Concrete Plant Checklist is required. - 6.0 Basis of Payment.
-No direct payment will be made for compliance with this provision.
+Submittal of completed checklists is not required, except as specified in 5.1.

+5.1 Inspection and testing required in the production of concrete for the project shall be the responsibility of the contractor.
+Submittal of the 501 Concrete Plant Checklist is required.